SUmmerLunchhh/Lain_Steam_Theme/README.md

 Open Steam and go to Settings.

-Navigate to the Themes tab and select the Serial Experiments Lain theme.
+Navigate to the Themes tab and select the Lain theme.
 (Navigate to Settings -> Themes, select Lain)

 Enjoy your brand new Lain Steam theme!